marked42/learning-notes/http/http.md

 #### General Headers

-General headers are generic headers that can appear both in request and in reponse message.
+General headers are generic headers that can appear both in request and in response message.

 <table>
     <tr>